RLuna-1/RLuna-1/README.md

 👋 Hello there!
-I'm Lucas Risso, a fullstack developer based in Uruguay.
+I'm Lucas Risso, a fullstack web developer based in Uruguay.

 🚀 Technologies:
   ● Javascript